Spider Bites – How Dangerous Are They?

 THE BLACK WIDOW: The name itself sends bone-chilling shivers through your spine.
 The black Widow is one of the most hazardous spiders to human beings.
 The bite is painful and excruciating, causing chest and abdominal pain.
 The symptoms of envenomation are headaches, anxiety, numbness, muscle cramps, body pain, salivation, excessive sweating, and light sensitivity.
 A combination of most of these symptoms is known as Latrodectism.
 This is an illness caused by Black Widow and other related spider venom bites.

 Have you frequently spotted spiders inside and around your house?
-At Accurate Pest Control, we provide a wide range of pest and spider control services in San Antonio.
-Call us today to discuss the best remedy to prevent such dangerous spiders or any other pests from wreaking havoc in your lives and homes.
+At Accurate Pest Control, we provide a wide range of pest control services in San Antonio.
+Call us today to discuss the best home pest control remedy to prevent such dangerous spiders or any other pests from wreaking havoc in your lives and homes.